ary-developers/github-campus-expert-training-for-madilraza/README.md

 You can find more information about the Community Leader Skills training and the modules [here](/community-leader-skills).

-Once complete, a reviewer will review your submissions.
-They may have feedback that will require you to make some changes to your submissions, so make sure you check back on GitHub every now and then!
-After you complete the training, the quality of your submissions and conduct within the training will determine if you are invited to a screening call.
+Once you complete all of the exercises, you can submit them.
+A reviewer will then review your submission.
+They may have feedback that will require you to make some changes to your submission, so make sure you check back on GitHub every now and then!
+After you complete the training, the quality of your submission and conduct within the training will determine if you are invited to a screening call.

 ## How does being a Campus Expert work?
 What are the expectations of a Campus Expert?